The Peterson Team are experienced professionals who care immensely about the success of our company and customers.

 Kerris Peterson (Browne) – Owner/CEO

 With qualifications in Management, Marketing & Accounting, and having helped her father initially build Peterson’s for more than 10 years, Kerris knows what works for customers and what doesn’t.
 She and her husband Chris Browne,have built their own company from the ground up, expanding Peterson’s range and creating a brand that is synonymous with high quality, reliable, functional and innovative machinery.
 Kerris enjoys running the sawmills and building various projects around the farm with the resulting timber.

 Kerris spent her younger years in the jungles of Fiji, but the family was eventually forced to flee to New Zealand in 1987 due to a Military Coup.
 Marrying local “kiwi” boy Chris Browne, they have successfully built both a business, and a family with two children.
 The entire family is often seen at various sporting events on weekends.
 Kerris enjoys her annual road Marathon around the Lake, running ultra-marathon events in the local forests, and the odd triathlon when she can find time between businesses, family, farm, and her community coaching roles.

 Aaron Kalan – Sales Manager

-Aaron is the Senior Mill Consultant, having worked here since 2006.
+Aaron is our Senior Mill Consultant, having worked here since 2006.
 He has worked in the timber industry for more than twenty years and brings a wealth of industry knowledge to Peterson’s.
 Before he started with the company in 2006, his previous industry work experience included timber machinist, grinding room technician, and Manufacturing Coordinator.

 Away from Peterson HQ, Aaron enjoys spending time with his family in the world famous Redwood mountain bike trails, and supporting his 2 athletic teenagers at hockey and rugby tournaments.
 When he’s not working around their rural property, Aaron will be out hunting, fishing, camping, trail riding – anything to do with the outdoors!